fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Syllabary

 A syllabary is a phonetic writing system like an alphabet.
 Unlike an alphabet the sound-unit which is written is a syllable rather than a phoneme.
 In Japanese KataKana the sound "ka" is represented by one glyph.
-Syllabaries tend to be bigger than alphabets (Japanese KataKana requires about 60 different characters, while the Korean Hangul requires tens of thousands).
+Syllabaries tend to be bigger than alphabets (Japanese Katakana requires about 60 different characters, while the Korean Hangul requires tens of thousands).

 See Also: abjad, abugida, alphabet and the <a title="Unicode consortium" href="http://en.wikipedia.org/wiki/Syllabary">relevant Wikipedia article</a>.